krzentner/language-world/data/gpt-3.5-turbo/basic_md/plate-slide-side-3.md

 To slide the plate sideways into the target location reliably, the robot should perform the following steps:
-- When the robot's gripper is not beside the plate and the robot's gripper is not vertically aligned with the plate, the robot should align the gripper beside the plate.
+- When the robot's gripper is not horizontally aligned with the plate but above it, the robot should move gripper to the left side of the plate.
-- When the robot's gripper is beside the plate and the gripper is not above the plate, the robot should put the gripper above the plate.
-- When the robot's gripper is above the plate and the gripper is not aligned with the target location, the robot should move the gripper towards the target location.
+- When the robot's gripper is horizontally aligned with the plate but not aligned with the target location, the robot should push the plate sideways using the gripper to align it with the target location.
-- When the robot's gripper is aligned with the target location and the gripper is not beside the target location, the robot should slide the plate sideways into the target location.
+- When the plate is aligned with the target location, the robot should push the plate into the target location using the gripper.